voyagermoonchild/moonchild-identity/readme.md

 - The first web interfaces in plain language before HTML existed
 - The ceremonial logic of `about:blank`, `about:me`, and the DOT MATRIX
-- Neural architectures derived from DetpreemAI and QChip voice protocols
+- Neural architectures derived from Deepdream AI and QChip voice protocols
 - Ritual engines, anomaly visualizers, and sovereign bootloaders

 ---